-

 Can you call a different provider to get the number reactivated if you contact your provider and they cannot do so?

-Is it possible to switch service providers to get the phone number you want?
+Is it possible to switch service providers to get the phone numbers you want?

 The answer is diplomatic, and it can be both YES and NO. Yes, if the number is available in the pool of available numbers and has not yet been claimed by someone.